airbnb/k8s-webhook-handler/README.md

 Create Kubernetes resources in response to (GitHub) webhooks!

 ## How does it work?
+When the k8s-webhook-handler receives a webhook, it:

+- Validates the payload's signature by using the `WEBHOOK_SECRET` as HMAC hexdigest secret
-When the k8s-webhook-handler receives a webhook, it downloads a manifest (`.ci/workflow.yaml` by default) from the repository.
+- Downloads a manifest (`.ci/workflow.yaml` by default) from the repository.

 For push events, it downloads the manifest from the given revision.
 Otherwise it's checked out from the repository's default branch.